 Tip #11: Café Bristol

-Breakfast, light meals and snacks, ice cream and of course the desserts, are being served in a beautiful Viennese style ambience.
-A speciality of the house is the Starecka Cake, which is only available Tuesdays, Wednesdays and Thursdays.
+A specialty of the house is the Starecka Cake, which is only available on Tuesdays, Wednesdays, and Thursdays.
 The appearance of the dessert refers to the Art Nouveau style of the building and the period in which the hotel was created.

-The pink sweet dessert masterpiece is a creation of Walicki and filled with homemade raspberry jam, a combination of dark and white chocolate, a delicate champagne mousse, decorated with buttercream and finished with Cointreau liqueur.
+This pink, sweet dessert masterpiece is a creation of Walicki and is filled with homemade raspberry jam, a combination of dark and white chocolate, and a delicate champagne mousse, decorated with buttercream and finished with Cointreau liqueur.

 - Krakowskie Przedmieście 42/44, 00-325 Warsaw